-The Homeownership Through Public Housing Assistance (“HOT-PHA) is a transformative program developed by NACA for public housing authority Housing Choice Voucher (“HCV”) recipients (“Participants”).
-This innovative initiative allows Participants who seek to become first-time homeowners to combine their HCV with the NACA Mortgage to purchase a home with the same below market interest rate and the NACA buy-down option.
-Participants can own their home – free and clear – without a mortgage in 15 years resulting in an immediate significant wealth gain for the homeowner.
-It is truly a game changer that housing authorities nationwide are now starting to use, and at no additional cost to them.
+The Homeownership Through Public Housing Assistance (“HOT-PHA”) is a transformative program developed by NACA for public housing authority Housing Choice Voucher (“HCV”) recipients (“Participants”).
+This innovative initiative allows Participants who seek to become first-time homeowners to combine their HCV with all the benefits of the NACA Mortgage and local government assistance to purchase a home.
+Participants can own their home – free and clear – without a mortgage in 20 years or less, resulting in a significant wealth gain for the homeowner and long-term financial independence for the homeowner.
+It is a truly groundbreaking program that housing authorities nationwide are now starting to use, and at no additional cost to them, to permanently transition families from housing assistance.
+The existing homeownership program has had very limited success and the few successful homebuyers had higher incomes.

-NACA provides the best mortgage in America with these extraordinary terms:
+NACA provides the best mortgage in America with these extraordinary terms and character-based criteria:

 - 贷款价值 -100% 购买和 110% 购买康复

-- 15-year – each one percent permanently reduces the interest rate by 0.25%.
+- Interest-rate buy-down: each one-and-a-half percent permanently reduces rate by 0.
+25%.

-- Payment History – Reasonable on-time payment history over the past 24 months with a focus on the past 12 months, including the Participant’s rental payment.
-Participant is only responsible for accounts reasonably within his/her control.
+- Payment History – Reasonable on-time payment history for payments Participant has reasonable control over the past 24 months with a focus on the past 12 months.

-- HAP – The Housing Assistance Payment is the mortgage payment minus the Participants’ Payment.
+- HAP Payment – Mortgage payment minus the Participants’ Payment.

-- Minimum Required Funds – Funds needed by Participants for the home inspection, property taxes, insurance escrows, prepaid interest and reserves.
+- Minimum Required Funds – Participant funds for the home inspection, reserves and pre-paids

 - Employment – Steady employment for at least the past 24 months (unless retired or disabled).